-Strawberry Punch Bowl Cake Recipe – Perfect layers of moist pound cake, decadent strawberry hinted cream cheese filling, fresh whipped cream and perfectly in season fresh strawberries create the perfect spring dessert!!
+Strawberry Punch Bowl Cake Recipe has perfect layers of moist pound cake, decadent strawberry hinted cream cheese filling, fresh whipped cream and perfectly in season fresh strawberries create the perfect spring dessert!!
 If you love strawberries especially in recipes like my Strawberry Cornmeal Skillet Cake, Strawberry Shortcake Cake, Strawberry Pound Cake or Strawberry Cheesecake, you will adore this recipe!

 Disclosure: I partnered with Pyrex for this post, but all opinions expressed here are my own.
 I am grateful for authentic partnerships like this.